ggilder/codecoverage/README.md

 # Code Coverage Annotation

+Reviewing test coverage information for a whole repository can be overwhelming and hard to take action on.
+It's much more useful to catch gaps in coverage as they're introduced to a repo, right in the context of pull requests!

-Generate code coverage annotation in pull request within Github Action Workflow environment.
-No data is sent to an external server.
+All processing is done within Github Actions, no data is sent to an external server.

 ## Sample PR Annotation
 <img width="1069" alt="Screen Shot 2022-06-26 at 7 11 21 PM" src="https://user-images.githubusercontent.com/23582455/175847244-dbed2fb3-70be-4bcd-a7d0-64197951c517.png">